Kyza/maccha/README.md

-# Matcha
+# Maccha

-Matcha is an extremely extensible and themable power menu for Windows, macOS, and Linux.
+Maccha is an extremely extensible and themable power menu for Windows, macOS, and Linux.

 ## Plugins